110550046/VisDL-HW1/README.md

 ●	No external datasets are allowed.
 ●	The model must be based on a ResNet architecture
 ●	The total number of model parameters must be less than 100M.
-○	Use of pretrained weights is allowed, and modifying the backbone architecture is encouraged to improve performance.
+ο	Use of pretrained weights is allowed, and modifying the backbone architecture is encouraged to improve performance.
 ●	The code should be PEP8-formatted
 ●	Weak baseline accuracy of ~0.8 and strong baseline accuracy of ~0.923